a yoga retreat island

 Thanks to its laidback location, visit Vis and you feel like you are stepping into a higher and yet slower reality frequency.
 In the middle of the Adriatic Sea, almost halfway to Italy Vis is the most remote and thought of by many locals and visitors alike as the most mysterious of Croatia’s islands.

-Vis has that unique vibe of Fjaka
+Vis island of yoga has that unique vibe of Fjaka

-Vis is a paradise of postcard-perfect towns nestled into bays, abundant with hidden caves and beaches, and surrounded by water that is every shade of cyan imaginable.
+Our yoga island is a paradise of postcard-perfect towns nestled into bays, abundant with hidden caves and beaches, and surrounded by water that is every shade of cyan imaginable.
 When you visit you have the feeling of having been there for so much longer.

 It is an idyllic destination to explore, dine, and embrace the Dalmatian pace of life, pomalo (slowly).